 2. Close Background Programs and Applications

-Unnecessary programs on your computer could interfere with Rust and cause errors while you’re playing.
+Unnecessary processes on your computer could interfere with Rust and cause errors while you’re playing.
 You can resolve this by visiting the Task Manager and closing any additional programs in the background.
 Here’s how to go about it:

 - Press Ctrl+Shift+ESC to launch Task Manager.